Elv13/reclaimail/docker-routing/README.md

 Automatic DNS and DNS-based service discovery also needs to work.
-Using Avahi/Bonjour, DHT or UPnP based discovery could in theory offer a superior experience then DNS records, but the later is better integrated and the former can be added later.
+Using Avahi/Bonjour, DHT or UPnP based discovery could in theory offer a superior experience than DNS records, but the later is better integrated and the former can be added later.

 Beside, this tries to be a proper router OS with a goal overlapping